sectorsedgecommunity/mapping-docs/docs/json/environment.md

 "CrepuscularPitch": 0,
 "CrepuscularYaw": 0,

-// WaterLevel: In-game Y-coordinate for sea level
+// WaterLevel: In-game Y-coordinate for sea level.
-// WaterColour: RGB color
+// WaterColour: Color of water in RGB.
-//
-// Only used when raining:
-// WaterRiseSpeed: number of voxels per millisecond. use 0.001 for 1 block per second "WaterLevel": 7.3,
+"WaterLevel": 7.3,
 "WaterColour": [ 124, 53, 47 ],
-"WaterRiseSpeed": 0,

 // RainColour: RGBA color of rain.
 A controls bloom.
 // RainStartMin: Minimum time in seconds into a match when rain will begin falling.
 // RainStartMax: Maximum time in seconds into a match when rain will begin falling.
 // Server randomly picks a number between those 2 numbers for when to start raining.
 // RainDensity: Amount of rain particles spawned.
 Percentage 0.0-1.0.
-0.75 for 25% less rain particles
+0.75 for 25% less rain particles.
 // RainRenderDistance: Controls render distance when raining.
 Percentage 0.0-1.0.
+0.5 for 50% lower render distance.
+// WaterRiseSpeed: # of blocks/ms. use 0.001 for 1 block per second.
-0.5 for 50% lower render distance "RainColour": [ 20, 40, 40, 0],
+"RainColour": [ 20, 40, 40, 0],
 "RainStartMin": 900,
 "RainStartMax": 1200,
 "RainDensity": 1.0
-"RainRenderDistance": 1.0
+"RainRenderDistance": 1.0,
+"WaterRiseSpeed": 0,

-// WindSpeed: wind speed
+// WindSpeed: Wind speed, in blocks per second?
-// WindDirection: yaw direction of wind. pushes rain and leaf particles horizontally "WindSpeed": 0.015,
+// WindDirection: Yaw direction of wind.
+Pushes rain and leaf particles horizontally.
+"WindSpeed": 0.015,
 "WindDirection": 0.785375,